-Linux Kernel Crash Dump (LKCD) creates files in /var/dump.
-The /var directory size will grow as Performance Co-Pilot (PCP) and Comprehensive System Accounting (CSA) log to their own directories in /var.
+The /var/log directory size will grow as Performance Co-Pilot and Comprehensive System Accounting (CSA) log to their own directories in /var/log.
 These files do not usually exceed 100 MB.
 For default LKCD configuration details, see the lkcd\config (1) man page.

-Note: If there is an lkcd dump, LKCD could easily exceed multiple gigabytes in /var.
+Note: If there is an lkcd dump, LKCD could easily exceed multiple gigabytes in the /var/log/dump directory.
 This is why the default root filesystem is larger.
-For this reason, some customers may wish to make a separate /var/dump filesystem or change the configuration of lkcd.
+For this reason, some customers may wish to make a separate /var/log/dump filesystem or change the configuration of lkcd.

-Installing the SGI Advanced Linux Environment 2.1 Base OS
+Installing the SGI Advanced Linux Environment 2.1.1 Base OS

-This section provides steps for installing the SGI Advanced Linux Environment 2.1 CD1 and CD2 set.
+This section provides steps for installing the SGI Advanced Linux Environment 2.1.1 CD1 and CD2 set.
 For console setup options and instructions, see the section titled "Monitoring Your Server" in the SGI Altix 3000 User Guide.